 - A negative voltage is connected to the emitter while a positive voltage is connected to the base terminals.

 - The base is more positive with respect to the emitter.

 - The resistive load is applied at the base terminal which limits the current produced in this terminal.

 - The positive voltage is applied at the collector terminal and load resistance is applied at this terminal that limits the electrons entering at this terminal.

 - The base is responsible for initiating transistor action.
-When a voltage is applied at the base, it gets biased and draws small current which is then used to control large current at the collector and emitter side.
+When a voltage is applied at the base, it gets biased and draws a small current which is then used to control a large current at the collector and emitter side.

-- In case of silicon transistor emitter-base junction draws voltage around 0.7 when there is no voltage at the base terminal, in order to initiate the electron action and put the transistor in running condition, the base voltage must be greater than 0.7 voltage in case of silicon transistor and 0.3 in case of germanium transistor.
+- In case of silicon transistor emitter-base junction draws voltage around 0.7 when there is no voltage at the base terminal, in order to initiate the electron action and put the transistor in running condition, the base voltage must be greater than 0.7 voltage in the case of silicon transistor and 0.3 in case of germanium transistor.

 - In the N-side of the transistor which represents emitter, the electrons act as the majority charge carriers which are then diffused into the base when a suitable voltage is applied at the base terminal.
 These electrons act as minority charge carriers when they enter the base terminal, where they join with holes present in the base.
 Not all electrons join with the holes present at the base terminal.
 Some of them join with the holes, and the resulting electron-hole pair disappears.
 Most of the electrons leave the base terminal and then enter the collector region where they again act as a majority charge carriers.

 - When a voltage is applied across the base terminal, the base current is given by;